 How to fix 'checking APFS fsroot tree stuck' error on macOS Catalina/Mojave/High Sierra?

 Summary: Disk Utility reports "checking APFS fsroot tree stuck" when performing First Aid on the APFS drive?
-Here is how to fix this issue without losing data with the assistance of iBoysoft Mac Data Recovery.
+Here is how to fix this issue without losing data with the assistance of iBoysoft Data Recovery for Mac.

 When you are checking APFS drives with Disk Utility on macOS High Sierra, Mojave or Catalina, one of the most common errors that Mac users may include "checking APFS fsroot tree stuck" and "fsroot tree is invalid" error in First Aid.
 What does this mean?
 How can you fix this error without losing data if you encounter such problem?
 This article will go in detail about this error and share an easy method to fix "checking APFS fsroot tree stuck" error with you.